-Katie Husselby, Events Assistant
+Katie Husselby, Events and Research Officer

 She has extensive experience volunteering in East Africa and has initiated innovative projects with the Uganda Landmine Survivors’ Association and M-Lisada Kampala.
 Katie studied English Language and Literature at New College, Oxford, where she co-founded and organised the Oxford Menstrual Hygiene Management Conference.
 During this period, she was also responsible for coordinating over twenty social action projects whilst leading a student international development group, as well as organising two exchange trips with Makerere University.

 Alex Zur-Clark, Operations & Programmes Officer

 Alex is our Operations and Programmes Officer.
 He has a background in broadcast television and advertising, having worked with Pinewood Group and Sky before moving into account management.
 Alex studied Democratic Theory and Journalism as part of his degree at the University of East Anglia, graduating with a First in English Literature in 2016.
 He was the UK’s youth representative at the World Forum for Democracy 2017 in Strasbourg.